Urban Tree By-law Public Consultation

 Consultation has concluded

-The consultant's report regarding this public consultation process will be in front of Council in June, 2018.
+The consultant's report regarding this public consultation process was before Council in June 2018.

 Thank you to everyone who participated in this process.

-The Town of Niagara-on-the-Lake is assessing the need for a Tree By-law.
-Such a by-law would regulate the protection and removal of trees on private property within the Town’s urban areas.
+The Town of Niagara-on-the-Lake was assessing the need for a Tree By-law to regulate the protection and removal of trees on private property within the Town’s urban areas.

-The consultant's report regarding this public consultation process will be in front of Council in June, 2018.
+The consultant's report regarding this public consultation process was before Council in June 2018.

 Thank you to everyone who participated in this process.

-The Town of Niagara-on-the-Lake is assessing the need for a Tree By-law.
-Such a by-law would regulate the protection and removal of trees on private property within the Town’s urban areas.
+The Town of Niagara-on-the-Lake was assessing the need for a Tree By-law to regulate the protection and removal of trees on private property within the Town’s urban areas.

-We understand that through creating any such by-law, there is a need to balance preservation and protection of trees and the greater good of the community with the need to respect the rights and responsibilities of individual property owners.
-As such, we are undertaking public consultation so that we can hear what our residents think on this topic, including whether or not they are in favour of such a by-law and to hear their thoughts on how any such potential by-law would be created.
+We understand that through creating any such By-law, there is a need to balance the preservation and protection of trees and the greater good of the community with the need to respect the rights and responsibilities of individual property owners.
+As such, the Town embarked on public consultation to hear residents feedback, including whether or not they were in favour of this By-law and how the By-law would be created.

-Should the Town proceed with a Private Tree By-Law, it would only apply to our urban areas.
-Please see the map below that depicts where a potential by-law would apply.
+The Private Tree By-Law only applies to our urban areas.
+Please see the map below that depicts where the By-law applies.
 Niagara Region’s Tree and Forest Conservation By-Law (By-Law No. 30-2008) would continue to apply to the regulation of woodlots in the Town.

 Consultation has concluded